pranabdas/suvapp/README.md

 This app can read SPEC/FOURC data format, and export two (or three) required columns to plaintext format.
 Alternatively, you can copy data to clipboard, and directly paste into Origin/ Igor/ Excel tables, or any other program.
 Basic visualization of your data is also available.
+The app is named after the SUV Beamline of Singapore Synchrotron Light Source.

 ### Quick start

 Visit the app page <https://suv.netlify.app>.
-Just drag and drop drop (or browse and select) your data file, the app will guide you through its steps (i.e., select scan number → select columns that you want to export etc.).
+Just drag and drop (or browse and select) your data file, the app will guide you through its steps (i.e., select scan number → select columns that you want to export etc.).
 Once you have set all necessary options, click the **Process data** button, and you will be presented with output data table.
 You can also view plot of your data (`x` vs `y` column).
-If you data has 2-dimension map data, the app can produce 3D surface plots along with 2D contours for quick visualization.
+If you data contains 2-dimension map data, the app can produce 3D surface plots along with 2D contours for quick visualization.
 A sample data file is available [here](https://suv.netlify.app/data.txt).